vishal-ponsekar/Nginx_Log_Analyzer/README.md

 - nginx log file
 - downloaded script file

+**Remember:** In the script, nginx-access.log is my log file name.
+If your file name is different or the file is stored in different directory then give the filename with the path in the awk command.

 ### Steps to Run
 - Ensure the script and nginx file in same directory.
 - Then, run the script.